fslev/cucumber-jutils/Readme.md

 }
 ```

-### 5.9 Parse a resource file for variables and SpEL
+#### 5.1.9 Parse a resource file from Java

-`ScenarioVarsUtils.parse` reads a file and substitutes both `#[var]` and `#{spel}`.
+`ScenarioVarsUtils.parse` reads a file and returns it with both `#[var]` placeholders and `#{spel}` expressions resolved.
 The variables it resolves are whatever has been put into `ScenarioVars` earlier in the scenario — set from Gherkin, from another step, or loaded from a file.
+Use this when you want the substituted *string content* (rather than registering each entry as its own variable, like `loadScenarioVarsFromFile`).

 > File: `features/readme/scene/some_text.txt`
 > ```